saifalfalah/react-handbook/content/es-modules/index.md

 import React, { Component } from 'react'
 ```

-You can check an ES Modules example on <https://glitch.com/edit/#!/flavio-es-modules-example?path=index.html>
+You can see an ES Modules example here: <https://glitch.com/edit/#!/flavio-es-modules-example?path=index.html>

 ## CORS